pkgcore/pkgcore/dev-notes/reimplementation/triggers.rst

 - size sanity_check prior to attempting the merge; this will be tricky since it requires figuring out all mounts and space available for each.

+- icon cache trigger for fd.o spec; specifically, touching the icon directory mtime to force any consumers of the icon cache to flush their cache and start anew.